 Most lenses are made in such a way that no exposure compensation is required when you shoot at maximum helicoid extension because the loss of light in such case amounts not more than 0.3EV, which is easily superseded by the exposure latitude of the film.
 That is why people typically disregard calculating the exposure factor, except for some lenses with the minimum focal distance less than 8× of the lens focal length.

 However, it should be figured out in macro photography with the use of extension tubes to accurately determine exposure, as the lens is already extended by tubes and additional helicoid extension leads to a sharp increase in exposure factor.

 Well, it is not difficult to measure helicoid extension with a regular ruler.
 Please take a look at the image detailing how to do it.
-I’ve used 135mm f/4 Macro for example.
-In the top image focus is set to the infinity — red mark at 10mm.
-In the bottom image focus is set to the closest distance — red mark at 52mm.
-So, helicoid extension is 42mm.
+I’ve used 135mm F4 Macro for example.
+In the top image, the focus is set to the infinity — red mark at 10mm.
+In the bottom image, the focus is set to the closest distance — the red mark at 52mm.
+So, the helicoid extension is 42mm.

-To carry out calculations you should first select a lens from the list and a combination of extenstion tubes which you use for your purposes, as well as lens helicoid extension, whose calculation I’ve already described.
-Exposure factor will be calculated automatically.
+To carry out calculations you should first select a lens from the list and a combination of extension tubes which you use for your purposes, as well as lens helicoid extension, whose calculation I’ve already described.
+The exposure factor will be calculated automatically.

 You can also specify the shutter speed which you’ve measured with an exposure meter.
 The appropriate shutter speed will be calculated with regard to an exposure factor.

-As a bonus the calculator provides additional useful data for macro work: magnification, an effective lens speed and picture area.
+As a bonus, the calculator provides additional useful data for macro work: magnification, effective lens speed, and picture area.